mdjahid11978-design/.github/SECURITY.md

 # Security Policy

-If you believe you've found a security issue in Moltbot, please report it privately.
+If you believe you've found a security issue in ai, please report it privately.

 ## Reporting